• English

 Before traveling to Tanta in Egypt, there are a few practical tips to keep in mind to ensure a safe and enjoyable trip:

-1. Check travel advisories: Before booking your trip to Tanta, be sure to check the latest travel advisories and safety information from your home country's government.
-Egypt can be a volatile country, and it's essential to stay informed about any potential risks or security concerns.
+1. Check travel advisories: Before booking your trip to Tanta, check the latest travel advisories and safety information from your home country's government.
+Egypt can be volatile, and it's essential to stay informed about any potential risks or security concerns.

-2. Dress modestly: Egypt is a conservative country, and it's important to respect local customs and traditions when dressing.
+2. Dress modestly: Egypt is a conservative country, and it's necessary to respect local customs and traditions.
 Women should cover their shoulders and knees, and men should avoid wearing shorts.

 3. Carry cash: While credit and debit cards are accepted in some places, cash is still the preferred method of payment in Tanta and many other parts of Egypt.
 Be sure to carry enough Egyptian pounds to cover your expenses, including tips and souvenirs.